MERG-DEV/CBUSlib/README.md

 The files are not strictly a library but a set of source files which are added to the application code to build the firmware for a module.

-# Version 2m
+# Version 2p

-See CANMIO wiki page for full details of changes and bug fixes in this version
+See CANMIO knowledgebase page for full details of changes and bug fixes

 ## Usage ##